We understand that for those just beginning the chapter 13 bankruptcy process, the prospect of debt repayment can bring anxiety and uncertainty.

 Before you can understand how to calculate a chapter 13 payment, it’s essential to know more about repayment length.

-This is a major determining factor of your monthly payment amount.
+This is a major determining factor in your monthly payment amount.

 Your monthly income—in relation to the median income in the state where you reside—typically determines the length of time that your personalized repayment plan lasts.